BigCommerce vs Shopify – The Rivals

 Shopify – 4/5

 Users of WordPress will feel instantly familiar with Shopify’s interface and will have no problem to accomplish most common tasks with great ease.
 The one major exception is how Shopify handles second level navigation.

 The entire process feels much more complicated than it would probably have to be.
 A quick search shows many users expressing their frustration with creating sub-menus and condemning how frequently Shopify changes their UI, making online tutorials obsolete.

-Still, the e-commerce platform is a great example of an easy-to-use software that not only strives to be visually pleasing but also goes the extra mile to ensure fantastic usability.
+Still, the e-commerce platform is a great example of easy-to-use software that not only strives to be visually pleasing but also goes the extra mile to ensure fantastic usability.